 4. & 5.
 And, Reuben Kennedy of Culpeper & William Young of Page Co VA.

 6. & 7.
-From Caroline, we go west to Spotsylvania where we find the family of Walden Lewis & Taverner Lewis both of whom migrated to Mississippi.
+From Caroline, we go west to Spotsylvania where we find the family of Walden Lewis & Taverner Lewis both of whom migrated to Georgia and then Mississippi.

 -In Spotsylvania, we also find four descendants of James "the Steward" Lewis.